Opinion: Only losers at the caucuses in Iowa | DW | 04.02.2020

 Read more: Data wars target omnipresent American voter

-The app, with which the voluntary constituency leaders were supposed to use to transmit the results to the party headquarters in Iowa, didn't work properly.
-The volunteers were theoretically able to give their numbers over the phone.
-But at least one volunteer reported that he had been on hold for over an hour.
-While he was live on CNN, someone at party headquarters picked up the phone - but then hung up before the volunteer had a chance to report his results.

-The problems are seriously damaging the reputation of the Iowa Caucus.
-What was presented on Monday night was the opposite of professional politics.
-The debacle reinforces the feeling for outsiders that the system is stuck in the last century.

-The constituency leaders have to count by hand so-called "Presidential Preference Cards", which are filled in by participants after they have placed themselves in the corner of the Caucus room allocated to their candidate.
-Only then can the volunteers calculate how many of the delegates their constituency provides each candidate.
+Precint captains also have to manually count "presidential preference cards," which are filled in by participants as an extra verification mechanism after they have placed themselves in the corner of the Caucus room allocated to their candidate.
+Only then can the volunteers calculate how many of the delegates their precinct provides each candidate.

 The end of the Caucus method?

-At Lincoln High School in Des Moines, where a total of four constituencies held their caucus, the last step in the process caused the most problems.
-The voters of one district had made their decision and turned in the cards after just an hour.
-But when asked how the five delegates of the constituency would be divided between Bernie Sanders, Pete Buttigieg and Elizabeth Warren, one of the volunteer organizers replied slightly irritated: "We're just trying to figure that out."
+At Lincoln High School in Des Moines, where four precincts held their caucus, the last step in the process caused the most problems.
+The participants of one precinct had made their decisions and turned in the cards after just an hour.
+But when asked how the five delegates of the constituency would be divided between Bernie Sanders, Pete Buttigieg and Elizabeth Warren, one of the volunteer organizers replied, slightly irritated: "We're just trying to figure that out."

 Read more: Opinion: Fear, hate and hubris

 For the Democrats, the whole thing is an annoying false start.
-The eyes of the entire US press were on Iowa to see who would emerge as a promising challenger against Donald Trump from the state in the Midwest.
+The eyes of the entire US press were on Iowa to see who would emerge from the Midwestern state contest as a promising challenger against President Donald Trump.
 Some political pundits were already reflecting on the demise of Iowa's special status as "first in the nation" in the pre-election race or even the end of the caucus method itself.

 But local journalists from Des Moines and Cedar Rapids stressed that this criticism is unfounded.
 They point out that the systems for transferring the results are new and that there had been many candidates.
 It was foreseeable that the announcement of results would take longer.